 Lent is a time of repentance, fasting, and preparation for the coming of Easter.
 It is a time of self-examination and reflection.
 In the early church, Lent was a time to prepare new converts for their baptism of Easter.

-Today you see Christians focussing on their relationship with God and often they chose to give up something or to volunteer and give of themselves for others.
+Today, you see Christians focussing on their relationship with God and often they choose to give up something or to volunteer and give of themselves for others.
 You can imagine giving up a meal, but also modern ways of fasting are introduced lately like stopping use Social Media during the time of Lent.

 The Sundays are not counted in the forty days.
-This is because the church is celebrating the Sundays as mini-Easter.
-On the Sundays, there’s already the joyful anticipation of the Resurrection of Christ!
+This is because the church celebrates the Sundays as mini-Easter.
+On the Sundays, there’s already the joyful anticipation of the resurrection of Christ!